Getting Around in Israel

 ayalon highway

 In most major Israeli cities, a car is a hindrance rather than a joy to drive, as parking can be difficult especially in places like Tel Aviv and Jerusalem.
-We can help you with a guide to travel between Tel Aviv and Jerusalem.
+We can help you with this guide to travel between Tel Aviv and Jerusalem.
 If you wish to explore Israel’s picturesque countryside and historic towns, a car is essential.
 Car rental can be reasonably priced at around $200 per week for an economical 3-door vehicle.
 Many major car rental agencies can be found in Israel including Avis, Hertz, and Europcar.
 You can collect vehicles either from the airports or a local city office.

 Vehicles travel on the right-hand side of the road and seatbelts are compulsory for all drivers and passengers.
 Most road signs are written in English and Hebrew so you won’t get lost, and there are major highways which can transport you effortlessly from city to city.
 The country has 3 toll roads, Route 6, Fast Lane and Carmel Tunnels.
 If you are travelling along these roads you will need to make payments by cash or credit card or via the toll website.